Jackson, North Carolina

 Jackson is a town in Northampton County, North Carolina, United States.
 The population was 513 at the 2010 census.
 It is the county seat of Northampton County.

 Jackson is part of the Roanoke Rapids, North Carolina Micropolitan Statistical Area.

 History

+The town of Jackson traces its origins to the creation of Northampton County in 1741 by the Colonial Assembly of North Carolina.
+The location was chosen to be a central site for the courthouse.
+Initially known as Northampton Courthouse, the area began to develop around the courthouse square.
+By 1762, Jeptha Atherton had purchased the courthouse lands, and by 1798, the area had a tavern and a storehouse.

+In 1826, the town was renamed Jackson in honour of General Andrew Jackson, a hero of the Battle of New Orleans and later President of the United States.
+Jackson became a political hub with intense debates between Whigs and Democrats.
+In 1825, General Lafayette, a Revolutionary War hero, visited the town.
+By the early 19th century, horse racing and breeding brought national attention to Northampton County.
+The famous thoroughbred sire Sir Archie was brought to Mowfield Plantation near Jackson in 1816.

 The Amis-Bragg House, Church of the Saviour and Cemetery, Jackson Historic District, Mowfield, Northampton County Courthouse Square, and Verona are listed on the National Register of Historic Places.